Cedate Gomes Sa

 Cedate Gomes Sa (born 7 August 1993) is a French-Portuguese rugby union player.
-His position is prop and he currently plays for Racing 92 in the Top 14.
+His position is prop and he currently plays for Lyon in the Top 14.

 International career

 Gomes Sa was called up to the French national team for the first time ahead of France's opening 2018 Six Nations Championship match against Ireland.
 He made his debut in that game coming on for Rabah Slimani in the 55th minute of an eventual 13–15 home loss.